Simeon Asher - Treating Psoas Trigger Points

 Bilateral contracture of this muscle will increase lumbar lordosis.

 Trigger points here will often produce referred pain along the lumbar spine.
-In this video we explain the basic trigger point therapy protocols for the psoas.
+In this video (above) we demonstrate the basic trigger point therapy protocols for the psoas.

 Do not perform these trigger point therapy techniques unless they fall within your professional scope of practice.